 Currently the Editor of the APA/APPIC journal, Training and Education of Professional Psychology, Dr. Roberts has served as the editor of Professional Psychology: Research and Practice; Journal of Pediatric Psychology; Children's Health Care; and Children's Services: Social Policy, Research, and Practice; and as Associate Editor for Journal of Consulting and Clinical Psychology.
 He is the editor of the book series, Issues in Clinical Child Psychology, with Springer (formerly Plenum/Kluwer).

 Dr. Roberts has been president of the Society of Pediatric Psychology, the APA Section on Clinical Child Psychology, and chair of the APA Board of Educational Affairs and the APA Committee on Children, Youth, and Families, and on the APA Board of Professional Affairs.
-He served two terms as chair of the Council of University Directors of Clinical Psychology and is currently the Society of Pediatric Psychology representative to the APA Council of Representatives.
+He served two terms as chair of the Council of University Directors of Clinical Psychology and was the Society of Pediatric Psychology representative to the APA Council of Representatives.
 He is Past-Chair of the APA Council of Editors.
-He has served on grant review panels including a study section for the Centers for Disease Control and Prevention.
+He has served on grant review panels including a study section for the Centers for Disease Control and Prevention and the Behavioral Medicine Study Section of NIH.
 Roberts is the former chair of the Interdivisional Task Force for Children's Mental Health.
-In 2012, he served as President of the Society for Child and Family Policy and Practice (Division 37 of the APA); in 2013, he is President of the American Board of Clinical Child and Adolescent Psychology.
+In 2012, he served as President of the Society for Child and Family Policy and Practice (Division 37 of the APA); in 2013, he is a Past-President of the American Board of Clinical Child and Adolescent Psychology.

 Dr. Roberts is the 2014 recipient of the Nicholas Hobbs Award from the Society for Child and Family Policy and Practice, the 2006 recipient of the APA Award for Distinguished Contributions to Education and Training, the 2008 Levin Award for Mentoring from the Society of Pediatric Psychology, the 2009 Beverly Thorn Award for Outstanding DCT Service, and the 2008 APA Education Advocacy Distinguished Service Award.
 In 2013, he received the John C. Wright Graduate Mentoring Award from the University of Kansas, College of Liberal Arts and Sciences.